-Here is an example patient we often see.
-Patient is in the “tween” period.
-They have advancing osteoarthritis but are too young for joint replacement.
+In over two decades of service helping patients with chronic pain, we have seen our fair share of patients who were put into the “tween” group.
+These patients have advancing osteoarthritis but are too young for joint replacement.
 They come into to see us complaining that they are being pain managed along until the deterioration of their joint is sufficient enough to warrant surgery or they simply become old enough that their doctors will feel that they will not outlive the prosthesis.
 While these people wait for surgery, they will be suffering from increasingly lower levels of activity and chronic pain.
 They will likely develop obesity, and despite all warnings about opioid addiction and challenges, they will be on pain medications.
 What is worse, for many people this cascade of degenerative joint disease will play a role in their diminishing hormones and make their health challenges that much more significant.
 The patient is not in a good place for healing.

 Of course these are not the only two studies to suggest that low levels of testosterone negatively impact joint pain and that providing testosterone replacement therapy may help the situation.
 They are however among the most recent to specifically test the theory that low testosterone levels do cause joint pain and joint pain causes low testosterone levels.